xen0vas/xen0vas.github.io/_posts/2021-07-07-Win32-Reverse-Shell-Shellcode-part-1-Locating-the-kernelbase-address.md

 <blockquote class="">
 <p align="justify">
 <i>in order to improve internal engineering efficiencies and improve foundations for future work, we have relocated some functionality to new low-level binaries.
 This refactoring will make it possible for future installs of Windows to provide subsets of functionality to reduce surface area (disk and memory requirements, servicing, and attack surface).
-As an example of functionality that have been moved to low-level binaries, <code  style="background-color: lightgrey; color:black;">kernelbase.dll</code> gets functionality from <code style="background-color: lightgrey; color:black;">kernel32.dll</code> and <code style="background-color: lightgrey; color:black;">advapi32.dll</code>. </i>
+As an example of functionality that have been moved to low-level binaries,</i> <code  style="background-color: lightgrey; color:black;">kernelbase.dll</code> <i> gets functionality from </i> <code style="background-color: lightgrey; color:black;">kernel32.dll</code><i> and </i> <code style="background-color: lightgrey; color:black;">advapi32.dll</code>.</p></blockquote>
-</p></blockquote>

 <p align="justify">
 For the development process the following dummy program used